-If Ideal gas is selected as the Fluid model, both the Temperature T and Absolute pressure p_A fields are enabled.
+If Ideal gas is selected as the Fluid model, both the Temperature T and Absolute pressure $p_A$ fields are enabled.
 In this case this input option is always available.

-In addition, the Temperature T and Absolute pressure p_A can be picked up from another physics interface where the fields have been calculated.
+In addition, the Temperature T and Absolute pressure $p_A$ can be picked up from another physics interface where the fields have been calculated.
 For example, select a temperature field defined by a Heat Transfer interface or a Nonisothermal Flow interface (if any).
 Or, if applicable, select a pressure as defined by a Fluid Flow interface present in the model.
 For example, select Absolute pressure (spf) to use the absolute pressure defined by a Laminar Flow interface spf.

 The input to the Model Inputs fields influences the value of the material parameters in the model.
-Typically, the density ρ and the speed of sound c in the model depend on the absolute pressure and/or the temperature.
-Picking up any of those from another physics interface typically results in space dependent quantities $\rho = \rho(\mathbf{x})$ and $c = c(\mathbf{x})$.
+Typically, the density $\rho$ and the speed of sound c in the model depend on the absolute pressure and/or the temperature.
+Picking up any of those from another physics interface typically results in space dependent quantities $\rho = \rho(\mathbf{x})$ and $c = c(\mathbf{x})$ .

-Detailed aeroacoustic or convected acoustic models that take into account the full background flow (including the movement of the fluid) are available under the Aeroacoustics Interfaces.
+Detailed convected acoustic models that take into account the full background flow (including the movement of the fluid) are available among the Aeroacoustics Interfaces.
+For flow-induced noise simulations based on the Lighthill analogy see the Aeroacoustic Flow Source.